 Assimilation.
 A term used in early childhood theory and proposed by a theorist called Jean Piaget to describe how when a child learns a new idea or concept it is fitted into what they currently know or think.

 Aotearoa.
-A name given by Maori for the country of
+A name given by Maori for the country of New Zealand.

 Assessment – Child Assessment.
 Information (usually from multiple sources) that is put together and examined and interpreted to make an appraisal of the child or judgment about the child's development, abilities or needs.